u16052642/thrive_erp_documentation/documentation-16.0/content/contributing/development/git_guidelines.rst

 Commit message header
 ---------------------

-After tag and module name comes a meaningful commit message header.
-It should be self explanatory and include the reason behind the change.
+After tag and module name come a meaningful commit message header.
+It should be self-explanatory and include the reason behind the change.
 Do not use single words like "bugfix" or "improvements".
 Try to limit the header length to about 50 characters for readability.

-Commit message header should make a valid sentence once concatenated with ``if applied, this commit will <header>``.
+The commit message header should make a valid sentence once concatenated with ``if applied, this commit will <header>``.
 For example ``[IMP] base: prevent to archive users linked to active partners`` is correct as it makes a valid sentence ``if applied, this commit will prevent users to archive...``.